monis7/DataScienceProjects/README.md

 Stroke Prediction
 * Performed EDA on a Healthcare dataset from Kaggle in order to determine important features for predicting whether a person had a stroke or not.
-* Implemented three different models and compared them.
+* Implemented two different models and compared them.
 * Written report for the entire project with future recommendations can be found in the repository.

 Traffic collision